GPT Master vs ChatGPT Projects

 According to OpenAI’s official help documentation, Projects gives you a place to group chats, files, instructions, and project memory together.
 You can move chats into a project, search chats, work with files, and share a project with collaborators.
 That is useful if you want a context hub around a specific body of work.

 GPT Master solves a different layer: the day-to-day experience of keeping your broader ChatGPT history usable.
-It adds folders, stars, pins, timestamps, minimap navigation, follow-up suggestions, notes, and sidebar cleanup directly inside the standard ChatGPT interface.
+It adds folders, stars, bookmarks, timestamps, minimap navigation, follow-up suggestions, notes, and sidebar cleanup directly inside the standard ChatGPT interface.

 Quick take